 In November 2009, the results of a clinical trial on a drug called flibanserin were presented at a scientific conference.
 The reported results suggested flibanserin might benefit women with low libido.
-However, it has not yet been licensed for use.
+However, it has not yet been licensed for use in the UK.

 How can decreased vaginal lubrication be managed?

 Vaginal lubrication is the aspect of female sexual response that corresponds most closely to erection in men, and there are ways of treating decreased vaginal lubrication.
-Some women find water-soluble lubricants like KY-Jelly, Sensilube, Replens or Astroglide help with lubrication.
-These lubricants are available over the counter and don’t be afraid to use lots of them.
-A small research study on women with MS has found that Viagra helps with lubrication, but has no significant effect on orgasm.
-However, because of its limited effect it is not currently prescribed for women.
+Some women find water-soluble lubricants like KY-Jelly, Sensilube, Sylk or Astroglide help with lubrication.
+These lubricants are available over the counter and online.

 How can loss of orgasmic capacity be managed?